software-students-fall2023/5-final-project-jungle-gap/README.md

             ```shell
             cmake --version
             ```
-        If you can't get the file version after installation, please make sure these programs are in `usr/local/bin` and the `/usr/local/bin` is already in `PATH`.
+        - Note: If you cannot retrieve the version information post-installation, ensure that the programs are located in `/usr/local/bin` and that this directory is included in your `PATH`.

+    These installations are necessary because the project utilizes the `face_recognition` package, which depends on `dlib`. `dlib`, in turn, requires gcc/g++, cmake, and associated libraries.
+Post-installation, if you encounter issues with `pipenv install`, follow the error prompts to resolve them.
+The exact libraries needed can vary based on the machine.
+We apologize for the inconveniences.

 ### Cloning the Project